ImashaAV/ImashaAV.github.io/posts/2026-08-23-copy-the-master-and-recolor.md

 * Background colours were missing

 Then, I added the background colour which was grey and the coloured the x and y labels, ticks and axes spines in white.
 Then I used [imagecolorpicker](https://imagecolorpicker.com/) to get the hex values of the colours in the visualisation.
 I built a colour map using the hexadecimal values of the colours.
 Then I used TwoSlopeNorm which is a translator that converted my anctual temperature values into 0-1 range values that the colour map needs.
 (Matplotlib, 2026)
-Then I added vcenter=0 to make sure that 0 °C is always in the exact middle of the colour scale even though data clearly isn't symmetric
+Then I added vcenter=0 to make sure that 0 °C is always in the exact middle of the colour scale even though data clearly isn't symmetric.

-My replication looks similar to Hawkin's visualisation.
-The placement of the title still isn't quite right.
+Then the gap between the bars were removed to match the original.
+Then I added the topic "Global Temperature Change Relative to average of 1961-2010 [°C]".
+I manually placed this as a text using ax.text instead of ax.title to match the topic placement of the original visualisation.

 ### Recolouring:
 As for the colour, the original visualisation went with blue to red going from low temperatures to high.
 I agree with this colour scheme as it reflects the global temperature change that's being shown in the graph.